UtsumiYoji/Mini-Project3-hangman/slide/slide.md

 ## Objective

-Create simple to-do-console-application.
+Create simple hangman-game.

 ## Features

-User can add, view, remove tasks.
+User can input 1-letter.
-And also, application suggest task depend on priority and deadline.
+Game has to show
+- What letters user has guessed
+- What letters is correct or not
+- How many guess count user still has

 ---